Business Management and German BSc (Hons) – 2018 entry

 Why choose this course

-Our German programmes are ranked fourth in the UK by the Guardian University Guide 2018 and in the top ten in the UK by the Complete University Guide 2018.
+Our German programmes are ranked third in the UK by the Guardian University Guide 2019.

 Our Business Management and German programme develops your language skills and understanding of key business principles to develop the linguistic competence and business confidence to excel in the professional and academic world.